liferay/liferay-docs/developer/frameworks/articles/140-application-security/00-intro.markdown

 # Application Security

-Liferay's development framework provides an application security platform that's got years of experience behind it.
+Liferay's development framework provides an application security platform with years of experience behind it.
 You don't need to roll your own security for your applications.
 Instead, you can specify security for your applications using Liferay's framework.

 Beyond security for applications, there are many ways to extend the default